oapicf/pinterest-sdk/clients/swift5/generated/docs/BusinessAccessInviteAPI.md

 import OpenAPIClient

 let businessId = "businessId_example" // String | Unique identifier of the requesting business.
-let createAssetInvitesRequest = CreateAssetInvitesRequest(invites: [CreateAssetInvitesRequestItem(inviteId: "inviteId_example", inviteType: InviteType(), assetIdToPermissions: "TODO")]) // CreateAssetInvitesRequest | A list of invites/requests together with the asset permissions to be assigned to the invite/request.
+let createAssetInvitesRequest = CreateAssetInvitesRequest(invites: [CreateAssetInvitesRequestItem(assetIdToPermissions: "TODO", inviteId: "inviteId_example", inviteType: InviteType())]) // CreateAssetInvitesRequest | A list of invites/requests together with the asset permissions to be assigned to the invite/request.

 // Update invite/request with an asset permission BusinessAccessInviteAPI.createAssetInvites(businessId: businessId, createAssetInvitesRequest: createAssetInvitesRequest) { (response, error) in